nour95/katacoda/final-docker/step3.md

 ## Install and run another container

-Let's now do something little more complicated, something little more interactive that we can use and see.
-Now, after we had learnt some basic commands, we can move on from `Hello world` program to the next step.
+Let's now do something a little bit more complicated and interactive that we can use and see.
+Now, after we had learnt some basic commands, we can move on from the `Hello world` program to the next step.

-So let's create a container that can run an ubuntu terminal (e.g. if you have mac or you want to run some command in a terminal or if you want to do some other complicated things as we will see in a later step).
+So first, let's create a container that can run an ubuntu terminal (e.g. if you have mac or you want to run some command in a terminal or if you want to do some other complicated things as we will see in a later step).
 Call:

-`docker run -it ubuntu`{{execute}}.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; `docker run -it ubuntu`{{execute}}.

-**Note**: in some tutorial in the internet, you may found that they call `docker run -it ubuntu bash`{{execute}}.
-In the current version of image (all the version until now [April 2020]) the docker hub, the default command to run in the ubuntu image is `bash`.
-You can read more about that [here](https://askubuntu.com/questions/938869/docker-run-ubuntu-bin-bash-vs-docker-run-ubuntu).
+**Note**: in some tutorials on the internet, you may find that they call `docker run -it ubuntu bash`{{execute}}.
+Adding `bash` specifies to docker that `bash` should be run in the `ubuntu` container.
+However, since `bash` is the default command to run in the currently available docker image on the docker hub ([April 2020]), the commands will essentially have identical outcomes.
+Do note that this may change in the future however, so by explicitly stating that `bash` should be run is the safer option.

-You can also see this under the column `COMMAND` when we call: `docker ps -a`{{execute}}, there we can see that the default command is `/bin/bash`.
-If you run `docker run -it ubuntu bash`{{execute}}, you will also see a similar command when you run
+If you don't believe me, you can also see this under the column `COMMAND` when we call: `docker ps -a`{{execute}}, where we can see that `bash` is indeed the default command!
-`docker ps -a`{{execute}}, basically `bash`.

 <!--
 TODO is this link necessary?
+I don't think so
+You can read more about that [here](https://askubuntu.com/questions/938869/docker-run-ubuntu-bin-bash-vs-docker-run-ubuntu).
-TODO is this explanation after the link also necessary.
+TODO is this explanation after the link also necessary?
+I don't think so -->
--->

-Inside this container you can call all the normal and common terminal commands like: `cd`{{execute}},`ls`{{execute}},`mkdir newFolder`{{execute}},... etc.
+Inside this container you can call all the normal and common terminal commands like: `cd`{{execute}},`ls`{{execute}},`mkdir newFolder`{{execute}},... etc. When you feel satisfied that all of those actually does what they're supposed to do, feel free to `exit`{{execute}}.

-However, After you are done, you can exit the container and its terminal/bash by typing `exit`{{execute}}.

 ### What do the flag the -i and -it do?